3t8U/Project6/README.md

-# _Super Galactic Age Calculator_
+# _1-900-CAL-ADOC_

-#### _This is an application to calculate a user's age on different planets within the solar system_
+#### _This is an application to locate a medical provider tailored to a specific ailment_

 #### By _**Nate Powers**_

 ## Description

-_This application allows the user to calculate their age in years on Mercury, Venus, Mars & Jupiter.
+_This application allows the user to locate a local Portland medical provider by specialty, name or user ailment._

 _https://3t8u.github._